Skip to Main Navigation

 Partners

-The LeAP team has actively collaborated with the Organization for Economic Cooperation and Development (OECD), including on the PISA for Development initiative that aims to make PISA more relevant for developing economies.
-The LeAP team has also supported the United Nations Global Alliance for Monitoring Learning (GAML) Task Force convened to develop approaches to monitoring the learning-related indicators under the United Nations (UN) Sustainable Development Goal for Education (SDG 4) (to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all).
+The ALMA team has actively collaborated with the Organization for Economic Cooperation and Development (OECD), including on the PISA for Development initiative that aims to make PISA more relevant for developing economies.
+The ALMA team has also supported the United Nations Global Alliance for Monitoring Learning (GAML) Task Force convened to develop approaches to monitoring the learning-related indicators under the United Nations (UN) Sustainable Development Goal for Education (SDG 4) (to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all).

 In addition, in July 2019, the World Bank Education Global Practice signed a partnership agreement with the UNESCO Institute for Statistics to help countries strengthen their learning assessment systems, better monitor what students are learning in internationally-comparable ways, and improve the breadth and quality of global data on education.